 28) Try writing a story or poem as a whole class.
 Brainstorm ideas on the board and discuss what works best.
 This is great for letting them magpie ideas from their pals.

 29) Write about something they love!
 Get down with the kids.
-It may not be something you’re knowledgeable about like Pokemon or Minecraft, but if the kids are passionate about it their writing will flow!
+It may not be something you’re knowledgeable about like Pokemon, Fortnite or Minecraft, but if the kids are passionate about it their writing will flow!

 30) Provide a variety of writing materials.
 Let’s face it, school pencils are boring!
 Let the kids use funky pencils, smelly pens or glitter pens, as long as they’re writing, it shouldn’t matter!

-31) Turn their writing into books and leave in the class/school library.
+31) Print their writing and turn it into books for the class/school library.
 Not only will this make the authors super proud, but it gives other children the opportunity to see what their peers are up to.

 32) Use technology to improve literacy.
-Can they write an email to someone, or read a story on the computer or practise their spellings on the iPad?
+Can they write an email to someone, read a story on the computer or practise their spellings on the iPad?
 Perhaps you could try augmented or virtual reality to inspire writing!